US stocks higher following record-setting run

-U.S. stock futures pointed to a higher open on Monday, continuing their advance after the major U.S. stock market indexes officially entered their longest bull market in history last week.
+U.S. stocks opened higher on Monday, continuing their advance after the major U.S. stock market indexes officially entered their longest bull market in history last week.

 Continue Reading Below